Onkarthopate/My_Portfollio/README.md

 # My_Portfollio
-This is my portfollio website , by using html ,css , javascript and bootstrap technologies.
+This is my Portfollio Website.
+By using Front End Technologies.